 In January 2008, the profile was checked against the Louisiana DNA database, and implicated another man, John McNeal, who is serving life in prison for a rape committed in 1983 in the same apartment complex as the crime for which Johnson was convicted.
 In the 1983 rape – committed three months after Johnson was convicted – the perpetrator, later determined to be McNeal, broke into the home of a 19-year-old woman, claimed to be looking for a girlfriend, threatened her with a knife and raped the victim.

-After 25 years in prison for a rape he didn’t commit, Rickie Johnson was released and exonerated on January 14, 2008.
+After 25 years in prison for a rape he didn’t commit, Rickey Johnson was released and exonerated on January 14, 2008.
+The state Louisiana later awarded him $190,000 in compensation.
+A federal wrongful conviction lawsuit was settled confidentially in 2011.